fairsilas/South-China-Sea-Game/Outline.md

 ### Trading System
 - Dynamic trade system influenced by historical trends, supply, and demand.
-- Players can sometimes force ships to sell their cargo at low prices through threats.
+- Players can sometimes force ships to sell their cargo at low prices through threats in the complex multiple choice dialogue system.

 ### Simulation Aspects
 - Engaging in port labor, trading, and hauling goods to simulate the life of a seafarer.